-The water tank on this Hysure model is much bigger though (24 ounces) but extracts about the same amount of moisture each day (10 ounces).
+The water tank on this Hysure model is much bigger though (24 ounces) but extracts about the same amount of pints of moisture per day (10 ounces).
 That means you won’t have to empty it as often as the Pro Breeze model.

-A full tank light indicator and automatic shut off feature are also included for peace for total peace of mind.
+A full tank light indicator and automatic shut off feature are also included for a total peace of mind.
 And it looks pretty sharp if I do say so myself.

-My final recommendation for the best budget-friendly dehumidifier that covers a very large space is this product right here.
+My final recommendation for the best dehumidifier is this unit due to its large space coverage.

 I’ll warn you that it does have the highest price tag of any other product on the page but there’s a good reason for it.

-Total area coverage is strong too, at 323 square feet, making it my preferred choice for bedrooms, basements, offices, garages, storage sheds, living rooms, and other large areas.
+Total area coverage is wide too, at 323 square feet, making it my preferred choice for bedrooms, basements, offices, garages, storage sheds, living rooms, and other large areas.

-Although it’s larger it does not require caster wheels to move.
+Customer reviews claim that although this unit is larger in size it does not require caster wheels to move it.

 The total water capacity determines how much moisture can be collected before you have to empty the tank.